WeiguoMa/Tomography-assisted-MPDO-QCircuit/README.md

-# Noisy Quantum circuit simulator with Matrix Product Density Operator (MPDO)
+# Tomography-assisted noisy quantum circuit simulator using matrix product density operators

 ###### I have to emphasize that this project is not intended for High Performance Computing now.